atoav/streamviewer/README.md

 ## Todo

-- [ ] Try Out Flask socketio integration for realtime listing of current streams
 - [ ] Finetuning of example HLS configuration
 - [ ] Add Footer with link to repo
-- [ ] Option to predefine passwords per stream key in config
 - [ ] Option to prevent unrestricted usage without preconfigured stream key/password
+- [x] Option to have unlisted streams
+- [x] Option to predefine passwords per stream key in config
+- [x] Try Out Flask socketio integration for realtime listing of current streams